 The Federal Government announced an extension to the temporary reduction of the minimum pension payment requirements for Account-Based Pensions by 50%.
-The measures are designed to reduce the need to sell investment assets to fund minimum drawdown requirements, providing you with flexibility during these uncertain times.
-These measures will continue throughout the 2021/2022 financial year.
+The measures are designed to reduce the need to sell investment assets to fund minimum drawdown requirements, providing you with flexibility during these uncertain times and will continue throughout the 2022/2023 financial year.
+The Government has announced its intention to cease this temporary reduction from 1 July 2023.